evanw/esbuild/README.md

   --sourcemap           Emit a source map --error-limit=...
 Maximum error count or 0 to disable (default 10) --target=...
-Language target (default esnext)
+Language target (default esnext) --loader:X=L          Use loader L to load file extension X, where L is
+                        one of: js, jsx, json, text, base64

   --minify              Sets all --minify-* flags --minify-whitespace   Remove whitespace